 My work is anchored around two things: service and stillness.
 And my service largely manifests through ServiceSpace.

 ServiceSpace works at the intersection of technology, volunteerism and gift economy.
 To know about its projects is to first understand the values underneath it.
-Do Nothing Generosity is a good one-pager that combines lot of our recent thinking, and this TedX Talk does a good job describing how we design for generosity.
+Do Nothing Generosity is a good one-pager, while Tao of ServiceSpace and this TedX Talk does a good job describing how we design for generosity.

-Despite a massive ecosystem like ServiceSpace, I stay more and more focused on the small.
+Despite the broad impact of ServiceSpace, I stay more and more focused on the small.
 An act of kindness here and there, and I go to a sleep with a smile on my face.
 To me, that's what this all about -- serve others to purify myself, and purify myself to serve others.
 Between the two my life flows.